What is tofersen?

 Tofersen is a ground-breaking new treatment for a small proportion of people with motor neurone disease (MND), a devastating and life-limiting neurological condition.
 In the UK there is currently only one treatment available (riluzole) which extends life by a matter of months.

-But at the time, it looked like tofersen would not be available on the NHS.
+Last year, it looked like tofersen would not be made available on the NHS.
 The National Institute for Health and Care Excellence (NICE) is the body that decided which treatments the NHS would fund.
-Earlier this year NICE had decided not to evaluate tofersen using the approach that gave it the best chance of being approved, saying MND wasn’t rare enough to qualify.
+Earlier in 2024 NICE had decided not to evaluate tofersen using the approach that gave it the best chance of being approved, saying MND wasn’t rare enough to qualify.

 Yet NICE’s own guidelines said it could make exceptions to the rule, and we believed tofersen was worth making an exception for.